How to Write a 10 and 20 Page Paper in One Night

 It’s the night before a big paper is due.
 For whatever reason, you find yourself needing to write an entire research paper in a very short amount of time.
 While procrastination isn’t ideal, extenuating circumstances may have caused your timeline to get pushed back.
 So, here you are, looking for how to write a 10-page paper or how to write a 20-page paper in one night.

-It goes without saying the best way to write a paper is to give yourself enough time to outline, draft, and edit.
+It goes without saying that the best way to write a paper is to give yourself enough time to outline, draft, and edit.
 Yet, it’s still possible to write in less time.
 Take heed of these best tips and tricks to organize your thoughts and get your thesis on paper as fast as possible.

 Photo by Adolfo Félix on Unsplash